codinlikewilly/netsuite_python/README.md

     * Application: Application Created for this integration
     * Certificate: Click "Choose A File" and upload the PUBLIC Cert (NOT PRIVATE KEY)
 * Copy the Certificate ID

+## Generate Netsuite Client ##
+* Run command to generate sdk using openapi 3.0
+* method is generate_swagger_client
+* visit link returned from method and download result
+* unzip the file and copy the "netsuite_client" folder from the directory into the projects root folder
 ## Setting up Netsuite SDK in a project ##
 * Run `netsuite generate-client-config`
     * It will ask you for information obtained above: You can use all the defaults